Broadway Cares/Equity Fights AIDS: Broadway Flea Market & Grand Auction

 Another major event that Broadway Cares sponsors is the Annual Flea Market and Grand Auction in Shubert Alley each September.
 The theatre community sells props, costumes and autographed memorabilia to raise money for Broadway Cares.
 The second part of the day features a live auction where bidders can win anything from a walk-on in a Broadway show, to lunch with a star, to a visit to the set of their favorite TV show.
-The event raised more than $17.5 million in its 36 year history.
+The event raised more than $17.5 million in its 36-year history.

-On 27 September 2015, the 29th edition raised $756,655.
+On September 27, 2015, the 29th edition raised $756,655.
 Participating shows included Hamilton, Wicked, Finding Neverland, The Phantom of the Opera and Something Rotten!

 In 2016, the 30th Annual Broadway Flea Market and Grand Auction raised a record $782,081 for Broadway Cares/Equity Fights AIDS.
 The Flea Market took place in Shubert Alley and West 44th and 45th Streets west of Times Square in Manhattan.
 Shows raising the most money were Hamilton, Wicked, School of Rock – The Musical and The Color Purple.
 Celebrities who attended include Jenna Ushkowitz, Melanie Moore, Victoria Justice, Ben Platt and Andy Mientus.

 In 2017, the 31st Annual Broadway Flea Market and Grand Auction raised over one million dollars, $1,023,309 for Broadway Cares/Equity Fights AIDS.
 The Flea Market took place in Shubert Alley and West 44th and 45th Streets west of Times Square in Manhattan.
 Shows raising the most money were Natasha, Pierre & The Great Comet of 1812, Hamilton and Dear Evan Hansen.
 Celebrities who attended include Christy Altomare, Reed Birney, Stephanie J. Block, Laura Dreyfuss, Kimiko Glenn, Ann Harada, Rachel Bay Jones, Derek Klena, Andrew Keenan-Bolger, Lindsay Mendez, Javier Munoz, Laura Osnes, Bernadette Peters, Billy Porter, Will Roland, and Betsy Wolfe.

-On 30 September 2018, the 32nd Annual Broadway Flea Market and Grand Auction raised $906,825.
+On September 30, 2018, the 32nd Annual Broadway Flea Market and Grand Auction raised $906,825.
 Mean Girls was named the top table.
 The most popular item was a musical phrase from Dear Evan Hansen signed by composers Benj Pasek and Justin Paul and original star Ben Platt.
-Celebrities in attendance included Erich Bergen, Nicholette Robinson, George Salazar.
+Celebrities in attendance included Erich Bergen, Nicolette Robinson, George Salazar.
 Kyle Selig, Ethan Slater and Will Roland.